 1. Label, Label, Label

-Especially if you have a small kitchen, having matching jars or containers really helps create a more orderly space.
+Especially if you have a small kitchen, having matching jars or food storage containers really helps create a more orderly counter space.
 If you put all your sauce packets in a clear box, you’ll be able to see which ones have slid to the bottom, so you can actually use them, unlike the ones most likely in the bottom of your junk drawer.
 One added benefit of having all matching containers is that it makes finding the right lid so much easier.
+We like using mason jars for liquids and jams, and glass Pyrex bowls so the food doesn’t take on a plastic flavor.

 4. Think Vertically

 You might not have a lot of counter space, but chances are you have more vertical space than you think.
-Hang things on the back of cabinets with sticky hooks, use vertical separators in cabinets to store cutting boards and cookie sheets on their side, and add pop-up shelves to get more spices and mugs to fit.
+Hang things on the back of your cabinet doors with sticky hooks, use vertical separators in cabinets to store cutting boards and baking sheets on their side, and add pop-up shelves to get more spices and mugs to fit.
 You could also use your refrigerator to store spices vertically.
 Just put them in little tins and add a magnet to the bottom.

 5. Rank What You Have